purpleidea/flabbergast/flabbergast-manual.md

 Finally, the `indent` definition is an contextual lookup trap.
 If the user of these templates did not define an `indent` value at the top level, contextual lookup would continue until it found this one.

-So, the following would produce correctly indented, if not pointless, Python:
+The following would produce correctly indented, if not pointless, Python:

     transform_var : Template python_group {
         var : Used